jamie-ralph/data-career-analysis/README.md

 or business analyst” or a data scientist if identifying as “Data scientist or machine learning specialist”.
 436 respondents identified with both labels.
 These responses were removed to focus the analysis on the differences between the two groups.
-This left 2326 responses.
+This left 2326 responses, consisting of 1058 data scientists and 1268 data analysts.

 The salaries used here are the converted US Dollary salaries provided by StackOverflow.

+### Exploring the data

-#### What do data analysts and data scientists earn?
+#### What do data scientists and data analysts earn?

 If we take a look at salaries overall, the range of salaries is similar between the groups with a large positive skew.